Summer 2014 Courses

 Internship: ADV 3185 (3 s.h); JOURN 3885 (3 s.h.); STRC 3385 – Internship in Public Communication (3 s.h.); STRC 3585 – Internship in Public Relations (3 s.h.); STRC 3685 – Internship in Organizational Leadership (3 s.h.);

-Students selected on the basis of qualifications and interests work as interns with relevant professional organizations in either Barcelona, Hong Kong or Costa Rica; work is on a full-time unpaid basis for the duration of the eight week program.
+Students selected on the basis of qualifications and interests work as interns with relevant professional organizations in either Barcelona or Hong Kong; work is on a full-time unpaid basis for the duration of the eight week program.

 The overarching theme of this course is the following: How does culture influence the internship experience overseas?
 This course will be taught on-line during the time that the students are working abroad in their respective internships.